chiumax/discord-meguBot/README.md

 ## Current Features :statue_of_liberty:

--   Grab a recent post from the [r/Megumin](https://www.reddit.com/r/Megumin/) subreddit
+-   Grab a recent post from the [r/Megumin](https://www.reddit.com/r/Megumin/) subreddit _NOTE: Randomly selected from the 50 most recent posts_
 -   Using the selenium module for python to extract quotes from [animecharactersdatabase](https://www.animecharactersdatabase.com)
 -   Being able to set up a custom prefix so it doesn't potentially interfere with other bots. _NOTE: Only works with select ASCII characters.
 The alphabet, punctuation, and numbers._
 -   Custom prefix has character limit of 20
+-   If you are hosting the bot, there is a log of all messages that go through the channel/guild
 -   Other small stuff

 ## Languages :speech_balloon: